 i.
 3. The Normal Display at Start-up

-The start-up display sequence for models using the E-P Plus® controller is described in Section 3.1.
+The start-up display sequence for the E-P Plus® controller is described in Section 3.1.
 "Running a Formula".

 i.
-4. About the Controller Displays Appearing in Bilingual Manuals
+4. About the Controller Displays in the Bilingual Manuals [Document BIUUUD15]

-[Document BIUUUD15]